Znasif/HackTemplate/README.md

 ## Server Setup

 The server can be setup in a different system, it does not have to be WSL.
 For linux, you may follow these instructions.
 If the server is in a separate computer, you can use localtunnel (https://github.com/localtunnel/localtunnel) to expose a port for stream forwarding.
+Change 'client = StreamingClient(root) -> client = StreamingClient(root, server_url="ws://{localtunnel result}/ws")' in the client/main.py.

 #### a.
 Set up the server
 - Open WSL on your Windows machine and clone this repository.